cugni/gas/README.md

 GAS
 ===
 Gruppo di acquisto solidale.
-This project was supposed to be a web service for help the coordinations of costumers of an [Ethical purchasing groups](http://en.wikipedia.org/wiki/Ethical_purchasing_groups).
+This project was supposed to be a web service for helping costumers of an [Ethical purchasing groups](http://en.wikipedia.org/wiki/Ethical_purchasing_groups).

 We wrote it for an university course assignment.
 It  lacks in many aspects: worst of all it is made on Spring Roo, which was supposed to speedup the developing but made our work hell.